 Grounding with positive pressure/grounding through touch

-Dogs are trained to lay across the handlers chest or legs to calm them.
+Dogs are trained to lay across the handler's chest or legs to calm them.
 This works in the same way that swaddling a baby does.
-The handler is taught to stroke the dog in sets of 10, focusing on the feel of the dogs fur, listening to them breath and, feeling their body heat.
-The handler is taught to remember the dog was not there in times of active duty, that they did not feel the dogs fur there, they are not there, and that they are safe.
+The handler is taught to stroke the dog in sets of 10, focusing on the feel of the dog's fur, listening to it breathe and feeling its body heat.
+The handler is taught to remember the dog was not there in times of active duty, that they did not feel the dog's fur there, they are not there, and that they are safe.

 Waking from nightmares through gentle touch or barking

-Dogs are trained to nudge their handler, lick the handlers face or hands to wake them from nightmares.
-If the veteran tends to become confused and may hurt dog upon waking, the dog will be taught to get off the bed and bark to wake the handler from a safe distance.
-Once awake the handler can cue the dog to start grounding.
+Dogs are trained to nudge their handler and lick the handler's face or hands to wake them from nightmares.
+If the veteran tends to become confused and may hurt the dog upon waking, the dog will be taught to get off the bed and bark to wake the handler from a safe distance.
+Once awake, the handler can cue the dog to start grounding.

 Anger intervention through grounding and touch

-If the veteran expresses nonviolent anger during anxiety the dog can intervene with nudging, bringing the veteran something to hold, distraction with licking.
+If the veteran expresses nonviolent anger during anxiety, the dog can intervene with nudging, bringing the veteran something to hold, or distraction with licking.
 The cue for this is usually raised voice, pacing, sighing or fidgeting.